Randy Holden

-Randy Holden (born July 2, 1945) is an American guitarist best known for his membership of the West Coast acid rock group Blue Cheer and performance on their third album, New!
+Randy Holden (born July 2, 1945) is an American guitarist best known for being a member of the West Coast acid rock group Blue Cheer and performance on their third album, New!
 Improved!
 (1969).
 His solo album Population II (1970) is considered to be one of the earliest examples of doom metal.
 Holden is also a painter.

 Biography

 Randy Holden was born in Pennsylvania and grew up on the move.
 He played in a number of bands, including the Iridescents (blues rock), the Fender IV (surf rock) and the Sons of Adam (surf rock/psychedelic rock).
 Holden relocated the Fender IV from Baltimore, Maryland, to Southern California and they eventually became the Sons of Adam.
 While playing in the Sons of Adam, Holden opened for the Rolling Stones at their first show at the Long Beach Sports Arena.
 Holden was heavily influenced by Keith Richards' guitar and amp set up, which helped change his own attitude towards equipment and tone.
 The Sons of Adam (specifically Holden) began experimenting with distortion and feedback, which pushed into psychedelic rock.
 Holden left the band frustrated with the lack of original material.

 Holden joined the Other Half, a psychedelic garage band from Los Angeles.
 In 1968, they recorded an album, but Holden soon left and replaced Leigh Stephens in Blue Cheer.
 He toured with them for a year and contributed three songs for the album New!
 Improved!
 Blue Cheer (1969).
 He is credited with the songwriting, vocal, and guitars for "Peace of Mind", "Fruits & Icebergs", and "Honey Butter Love".
 He left the group during the recording sessions and the rest of the album was recorded with other musicians.